 Distinguished by a crisp, clean fragrance note, Eucalyptus radiata, or narrow leaf eucalyptus, is a cooling natural support for deep and clear breathing.
 Rich in cineoles, it is considered the most therapeutically versatile of all eucalyptus oils.
-This bright, energizing nectar is organically distilled for Floracopeia from South African eucalyptus trees.
+This bright, energizing nectar is organically distilled for Floracopeia from Australian eucalyptus trees.

-Eucalyptus radiata throughout time immemorial, has an affinity for enhancing the breath, making it suitable for topical application as well as direct inhalation supporting the whole family’s vitality and energy during challenging winter months.
+Eucalyptus radiata has an affinity for enhancing the breath, making it suitable for topical application as well as direct inhalation supporting the whole family’s vitality and energy during challenging winter months.
 It is considered to be one of the more useful of the eucalyptus varieties due to its pleasant smell and good assimilation qualities.
 Its powerful properties make eucalyptus oil a star support for direct inhalation or in diffuser therapy whenever the children bring home mucous from school.

 Cleansing and penetrating, eucalyptus oil may be used topically, diffused, or in inhalation therapy to support in clearing and energizing tired or overworked bodies.
 It may also be used topically or in a spritzer as an insect repellent.
 Eucalyptus is added to many household cleaners for good reason, just add a few drops to what you already have for a fresh clean boost in scent and efficiency!

 Eucalyptus has a refreshing and stimulating action on the mind, helping to improve concentration.
 It is associated with the alleviation of grief and sorrow, as well as opening the heart and intellect while equalizing emotions.